 What is rubber roofing?

 First and foremost, you should know that rubber roofing is not actually made out of rubber.
 It is made out of synthetic materials that mimic the look and feel of real rubber.
-Therefore, it is classified as a synthetic roofing material, which is something that many consumers prefer because of its low cost and easy installation.
+Therefore, it is classified as a synthetic roofing material, which is something that many consumers and home builders prefer because of its low cost and easy installation.

 Rubber roofing is a type of roofing material that has enjoyed increased popularity in recent years.
 It also lasts much longer than traditional asphalt shingle roofs, meaning you may never have to worry about replacing your rubber roof!